ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 - Is the sheet formatted correctly?
 Correct column names, datatypes in each column etc.
 - Compared to the `stations` table in the database, are the station names correct?
 Have stations "moved" location?
 Are the reported bottom_depths significantly different (check for possible `ft` vs `m` vs `ftm` errors).
 - Are all recovery dates after the deployment dates?
 - Are all the provided `ins_model_no` values present in the `obis.instrument_models` table?
 If not, please check the records in the `obis.instrument_models` and the source file to confirm there are no typos.
-If this is a new model which has never been used before, follow the link to the `add instrument_models` notebook to add the new instrument model.
+If this is a new model which has never been used before, use the `add instrument_models` notebook to add the new instrument model.
 - Do all transceivers/test tags have their transmitters provided?
-Do these match any manufacturer Specifications we have in in the database?
+Do these match any manufacturer Specifications we have in the database?
 - Are there any overlapping deployments (one serial number deployed at multiple locations for a period of time)?
 - Are all the deployments within the Bounding Box of the project.
 If the bounding box needs to be expanded to include the stations, you can use the `Square Draw Tool` to re-draw the bounding box until you are happy with it.
 Once all stations are drawn inside the bounding box, press the `Adjust Bounding Box` button to save the results.
 - Are there possible gaps in the metadata, based on previously-loaded `detections` files?
+This will be investigated in the `Detections-3b` notebook if you need more details.

 The notebook will indicate the sheet has passed quality control by adding a ✔️**green checkmark** beside each section.
 There should also be an interactive plot generated, summarizing the instruments deployed over time for you to explore, and a map of the deployments.